Drone attack on Iraq military base wounds 3 U.S. service members, Pentagon says

 No civilians were believed to have been wounded or killed, CENTCOM said.

 There has been dozens of attacks by Iranian-backed militias targeting U.S. forces in Iraq and Syria since the violent Oct.
-7 terror assault on Israel by Hamas.
+7 terror assault on Israel by Hamas, which U.S. officials have said has long received financial and material support from Iran.

 On Nov.
 20, several U.S. service members were injured in a ballistic missile attack on Al-Asad Airbase in Iraq.